-in unknown integers $x,y,,k,\ell, m,n$ and $\delta$.
-Clearly, reducing this equation modulo $8$ for $\delta\geq 3$, we can conclude that it has no integer solutions.
-Thus, this equation becomes non-trivial for $\delta=0,1,2$.
-We rewrite this equation as follows:
+in unknown integers $x,y,k,\ell, m,n$.
+Clearly, reducing the above equation at modulo $8$ for $\delta\geq 3$, we can conclude that it has no integer solutions.
+Thus, the above equation becomes non-trivial for $\delta=0,1,2$, and we rewrite it as follows: